Revolutionary Sensor Concept

 The analysis of polymers is one of the main applications of DSC.
 Effects like glass transitions, melting and crystallization points are of interest and often very hard to detect.
-The new Linseis Chip-DSC provides high resolution and sensitivity, making it an ideal instrument for this kind of analysis.
-As an example, a PET granulate was heated, quench cooled to freeze the amorphous state and afterwards measured by Chip-DSC with a linear heating rate of 50°C/min.
-The curve shows a significant glass transition around 80°C, followed by a cold crystallization of the amorphous parts starting at 148°C and a melting peak at 230,6°C.
+The new LINSEIS Chip-DSC provides high resolution and sensitivity, making it an ideal instrument for this kind of analysis.
+As an example, a PET granulate was heated, quench cooled to freeze the amorphous state and afterwards analyzed by Chip-DSC with a linear heating rate of 50 K/min.
+The curve shows a significant glass transition around 80°C, followed by a cold crystallization of the amorphous parts starting around 148°C and a melting peak at 230°C.

 Highly energetic materials are used in airbags, as propellants, blasting materials etc. For any type of DSC instrument, there is a risk of damaging the sensor and even the furnace.
 In the Chip-DSC, the chip (integrating sensor and furnace) can be easily replaced by the operator at low cost and in a short time.
 In case of a damage to the instrument, the downtime of the instrument is reduced drastically.
 Change oft he sensor needs only some seconds and the calibration can be done in less than half an hour.
 The example shows the DSC diagram of 2,8 mg of airbag igniter.